tuxedocurly/wledger/docs/usage.md

 # Full User Guide

-This guide provides a detailed walkthrough of all features available in the WLED Inventory Manager.
+This guide provides a detailed walkthrough of all features available in the WLEDger Inventory Manager.

 ## Table of Contents